UAOR: Uncertainty-aware Observation Reinjection for Vision-Language-Action Models

 \begin{itemize}[leftmargin=10pt, topsep=0pt, itemsep=1pt, partopsep=1pt, parsep=1pt] \item We introduce \textbf{\emph{Action Entropy}}, a tailored metric to quantify layer-wise uncertainty in VLA models.
-It reveals a mild rise in uncertainty during the early stages of inference, which we attribute to the model's gradual forgetting of observation information.
+It reveals a sustained high level of uncertainty in the early-to-middle layers of action prediction, coinciding with suppressed attention from action tokens to observation tokens.

-\item We present \textbf{\textsc{UaOR}}, a training-free and plug-and-play module that treats FFN layers as ``key-value memory'' and reinjects observation features into them when model exhibits high uncertainty, reinforcing the model’s attention to observation throughout the inference process.
+\item We present \textbf{\textsc{UaOR}}, a training-free and plug-and-play module that treats FFN layers as ``key-value memory'' and reinjects observation features into them when the model exhibits high uncertainty, reinforcing the model's use of observation evidence throughout the inference process.

-\item We provide rigorous theoretical analysis showing that \textsc{UaOR} enhances the mutual information between hidden states and observation, reduces information bottleneck loss, and lowers expected conditional entropy to mitigate action uncertainty.

 \item Comprehensive experiments in multiple simulation and real-world environments show that \textsc{UaOR} yields consistent performance gains across various VLA models without relying on extra observation cues or auxiliary modules, while incurring negligible inference overhead.